tiagofrepereira2012/paper_notes/notes/htface/iranmanesh2019coupled.md

 The authors say that the two subnetworks are GANs.
 However, no noise images are used at training time.
-It seems that the task of the discriminator is somewhat easy.
+Not saying that this is a requirement for training GANs, but it seems that the task of the discriminator is somewhat easier.
 Maybe I'm wrong.